alphanewton/python_simple_scripting/README.md

 # python
 Python Projects

-These are my python projects source code!
+These are beginner basic scripts to do various functions.
+Used simple in-built python functions and a bit of API.